A Weekend Warrior’s Brunch Bucket List | Toledo City Paper

 419-878-9050 | gcfb.com

-Drinks are also on the menu at Granite City, but the main attraction for most is the Chef’s Table Sunday Brunch (9am until 2pm).
-Featuring omelettes, French Toast and waffles made-to-order, the menu also offers lunch favorites and, most importantly, the franchise’s signature Caramel Rolls.
+In addition to dinner and drinks, Granite City features the Home of the Lawless Brunch, including omelets, French Toast and waffles made-to-order.
+The menu also offers lunch favorites and, most importantly, the franchise’s signature Caramel Rolls.

-Most days of the week, J. Patrick’s Pub and Restaurant at the Holiday Inn offers an already impressive array of dishes for any hour or appetite.
-On Sundays though, they have brunch seekers covered with their Fresh Market Brunch Buffet, available 9am-1:30 pm, featuring eggs prepared however you choose.

-Hollywood Casino — B, O
+Hollywood Casino

 1968 Miami St